 An easier hike in the land tract is the gradual walk along a dirt roadway (fittingly called “Boreas Pond Road”) to get from the parking lot on Gulf Brook Road (which is within the land tract) to the Boreas Dam.
 The hike is 3.6 miles, so while it is a bit long for carrying a canoe, it’s plenty do-able if all you’re carrying is your fishing rod and lunch.
 The road also allows bikers, as well as people bringing their kayaks or canoes along on wheeled carts.
 And in the winter, it’s not uncommon to see skiers and snowshoers out enjoying the frozen ponds (note that Gulf Brook Road is typically not plowed in the winter, so this adds about an additional 3 miles to your trip, making it about 12+ miles round trip for skiers and snowshoers who are making their way out to the Boreas Ponds).

 In addition to the road into the dam, there are also a number of other hikes in the area, as trails are slowly getting added to the land tract.
-There are few descriptions of these hikes out there and we haven’t had a chance to do them ourselves, but CNY Hiking has a couple of good maps on their page about Boreas Pond that are worth checking out if you are looking for a few other hikes in the area!
 The beauty of Boreas Pond is truly hard to beat in an “untouched pristine wilderness” kind of way, but one thing to keep in mind is that Boreas Pond is not the destination if you’re looking for mountaintop views, as it is mostly encompassed by low wetlands.
 That said, the view of the mountains from the shores of Boreas Pond (or from a canoe or kayak in the middle of the lake) are hard to beat.
 Once there, you’ll have access to a unique view of the High Peaks (Gothics, Haystack, and Marcy) that is not often seen.
 However, if you’re truly set on climbing some peaks while you’re out there, you can always hike nearby Vanderwhacker Mountain one day, and head to Boreas Pond the next!

 While not often something we get the chance to mention in our other posts about the Adirondacks, there are also a number of horseback riding trails in the Boreas Pond area.
 You can ride horses along the Boreas Pond Road, as well as on a few other trails designated for horseback riding on the land tract.
 There are also parts of the land available to hunting, just of course make sure you’re following the rules and regulations of the land use as well as the seasons.